8 Breathtaking Works of Winter Art to Put You in the Holiday Spirit

-To help you get excited for the holiday season, we’ve put together this collection of wonderful winter art—curated from our ongoing Winter Sale—to remind you why this time of year is so special.
+To help you get excited for the holiday season, we’ve put together this collection of wonderful winter art to remind you why this time of year is so special.

 This hand-embellished giclée by Alexander Chen reminds us that New York City can be absolutely magical during the holiday season.

 Cheval is a master of Absurdism and visual complexity—both of which are on display in this spectacularly snowy artwork on aluminum.

 Dowdle wonderfully taps into the holiday spirit with this winter art ode to ice-skating in New York’s Central Park—crisply captured on aluminum through dye sublimation.